Roni-Boiz/RSS-Aggregator/README.md

     ```

 > [!NOTE]
-> Need to execute above command multiple time to delete all the SQL resources.
+> Need to execute above command multiple time to delete all the SQL schemas.